 - strengthen muscles and bones

 “Staying in motion actually helps to keep pain away,” says Dr. Moshe Lewis, MD, MPH.
 Exercise, such as brisk walking, is critical in treating pain and stiffness associated with arthritis.
 It extends the life of your joints.

 Ice helps to restrict blood vessels.
 This reduces fluid in the tissue and decreases swelling and pain.
 Wrap ice in a towel and apply to the aching area for up to 20 minutes.
 You can ice your joints several times a day.

 Heat treatments can be applied in the same way.
 Use a hot water bottle or heating pad and apply it to the swelling.
 Heat opens the blood vessels and increases circulation.
-This brings nutrients and proteins essential to repairing the compromised tissue.
+This brings in nutrients and proteins that are essential to repairing the compromised tissue.